-Emorja Roberson is a pianist, conductor, composer, arranger and vocalist in world of classical and gospel.
-He recently debuted “Let’s Just Praise the Lord” with the South Bend Symphony Orchestra, from his live recording Rejuvenate Me with Rejuvenation Gospel Choir January 2017.
 Roberson graduated from the University of North Florida with a Bachelor of Music degree in Vocal Performance, where he studied with Krzysztof Biernacki.
-As a young artist, he held lead roles in Die Zauberflöte, The Consul, The Mikado and La Bohème with the Jacksonville Symphony Orchestra and performed as a soloist in Handel’s Messiah.
+He has held lead roles in Die Zauberflöte (The Magic Flute), The Consul, The Mikado and La Bohème with the Jacksonville Symphony Orchestra and performed as a soloist in Handel’s Messiah.

 He is a proud member of Alpha Phi Alpha Fraternity, Inc., Phi Mu Alpha Sinfonia, and a charter member of Psi Beta Chapter of Alpha Kappa Psi Business Fraternity.

 If you fail to try, you forfeit the opportunity to see your strength.
 If you forfeit to test your strength, you fail to grow.
 If you fail to grow, you will never experience the full capacity of your talent. - Emorja G. Roberson